Last Updated on September 6, 2023 by Tim Wells

 Step 2: Add The SlyGuy Repo File Source

 In most cases, the File Manager screen is where we tell Kodi where to find out media libraries and files.
-In this case, we’re going to give it the web address of a repository.

 Click on Add Source to continue.